duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: ldfkjdl.
+  The following people collaborated on this project with me: lsdjflkd.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/dljk/ldfkj).
+Get started [here](github.com/sldkfj/sldkfj).

   ## Tests

-  dlfkj
+  xkjdflkdj

   ## Questions

-  Please email ljlkjk or contact me thgrough GitHub [github.com/dljk/ldfkj](github.com/dljk/ldfkj).
+  Please email sldjkflkds or contact me thgrough GitHub [github.com/sldkfj/sldkfj](github.com/sldkfj/sldkfj).